zeusu-sato/spandas/README.md

 ## 🇺🇸 Spandas - Enhanced DataFrame API on Spark with Pandas-like Syntax

-**Spandas** extends PySpark's pandas API (`from pyspark import pandas as ps`) to provide a more pandas-like experience, including easy-to-use methods, parallelism with swifter, and plotting support via matplotlib.
+**Spandas** extends PySpark's pandas API (`from pyspark import pandas as ps`) to provide a more pandas-like experience, including easy-to-use methods and plotting support via matplotlib.

 ### Features

 - Familiar pandas-style API on Spark: `.apply()`, `.agg()`, `.groupby()`, etc.
-- Automatic parallelization using `swifter`
 - Plotting via `.plot()`, `.hist()`, `.boxplot()` (backed by pandas/matplotlib)
 - Best-effort native Spark execution with `to_pandas=False`
 - Support for `.loc`, `.iloc`, `.T`, `.pivot`, `.melt`, and more